Higher Education Research Data Collection (HERDC)

 The University collects all research publications published by staff, students, and honorary associates.
-This data is reported on an annual basis as required by the Department of Innovation, Industry, Science and Research (DIISR).
+This data is reported on an annual basis as required by the Department of Education.
 The collation of accurate data is important because:

 - The HERDC collection is a key contributor towards University funding.

-- The DIISR uses the data to calculate performance based funding allocations.
+- The Department of Education uses the data to calculate performance based funding allocations.

 - It helps to maintain up to date data for staff and Faculty bibliographies

 Universities are subject to audit to ensure submitted data meets the DIISR specifications.

 The information from this data is used to calculate how much money the DIISR returns to the University as research funding.

 What information is reported?

 All eligible research publications in the following categories are collected:

 In order to be eligible, each publication needs to meet specific criteria as outlined each year by the DIISR.